EYH0602/blog/source/_posts/Lambda2.md

 And in functional programming, lists are defined with sets.

+{% note secondary %}
-> I still don't understand why Java does not provide pair.
+I still don't understand why Java does not provide pair.
+{% endnote %}

 What is a pair?
 A pair by definition is a storage of two values, like `(a,b)`.